Lucas-Wang-THU/A-Slab-Reinforcing-Steel-Bar-Calculation-Model-Based-on-Image-Data/README.md

 The basic model is YOLOv11, and you can follow this project by using git clone https://github.com/meituan/YOLOv11.git.
 You can also access this exciting project via github!

 Here is a description of the project.
 First, There are pre-trained weights files based on YOLOv11n.pt and YOLOv11s.pt in the wieghts folder.
 And the Yolov11_best_seg.pt's mIOU@0.5 is 98.9%.
 Secondly, the counter.py file for this project is an executable file which uses swipe recognition to identify large-scale images of plate reinforcement.
 You can set the img_path to counter your photo.
-The result will be set in result folder.
+The result will be saved in result folder.